 SkillShare is taking a Platform approach to disrupt a traditionally Pipe business, education.
 Connecting diverse groups of teachers with students over a central platform, it is one of the first attempts to design the school of the future.
 Investors include Tony Hsieh (Zappos), Spark Capital and Union Square Ventures.

 Scrollback is trying to change the way forums work and was a part of JFDI’s accelerator batch in 2013.

-I am a regular speaker at industry events like TechVenture, Echelon, ProductNation Summit, Casual Connect, Startup Asia and at leading academic institutions like MIT, NUS and INSEAD.
+I am a regular speaker at industry events like Sibos, TheNextWeb, TechVenture, Echelon, CrowdSourcing Week, Casual Connect, Startup Asia and have been a guest lecturer at leading academic institutions like MIT, NUS, INSEAD and UC Davis.

 I was invited to speak at the MIT Media Labs in July 2013 to an audience of C-level executives from Fortune 500 companies.
 I typically speak on the following topics:

 3. Success and Failure in Internet Business Models